 Let’s go back in time for a little while and have a tip for Windows XP.
 More than once I have been asked last week about laptops not being able to see any wireless network, so I decided to write an article about it.

-If you’ve been connected to a wireless network at your home or at the office with your laptop and now for some reason your wireless connection is acting up like, for example, whenever you start the computer it will not auto-connect to the wireless network and you can’t see the available wireless networks, not even the ones from your neighbors, or when you go to the Windows XP wireless connection properties you don’t see the Wireless networks tab (see image below).
-Don’t bother re-installing the wireless adapter drivers just yet, this could be happening because the Wireless Zero Configuration, a essential service, is stopped or disabled for some reason.
+If you’ve been connected to a wireless network at your home or at the office with your laptop, and now for some reason your wireless connection is acting up like.
+For example, whenever you start the computer it will not auto-connect to the wireless network and you can’t see the available wireless networks.
+Not even the ones from your neighbors.
+Or when you go to the Windows XP wireless connection properties, you don’t see the Wireless networks tab (see image below).
+Don’t bother re-installing the wireless adapter drivers just yet, this could be happening because the Wireless Zero Configuration, an essential service, is stopped or disabled for some reason.

 To fix this problem do the following:

 Scroll down and look for the Windows Zero Configuration service and double-click it.

 - Set Startup type to Automatic.